dcharlaftis/dockerNodeHello/README.md

 ## 9. Inspect a specific container by its id (from remote API)

-Use a containers id as a parameter and inspect all its info in detail.
+Use a containers id (or its name) as a parameter and inspect all its info in detail.

 $node dockerNodeHello.js -in containerID
 or